-When it opened in 1875, no one went there because its location was so inconvenient, and if it’s one thing the Viennese can’t abide, it’s inconvenience.
-So the authorities tried to lure visitors by beefing up the cemetery’s population of notable bodies: Beethoven and Schubert were wrested from their original resting places and rehoused in a special VIP section.
+When it opened in 1875, no one went there because its location was so inconvenient, and if there’s one thing the Viennese can’t abide, it’s inconvenience.
+So the authorities tried to lure visitors by beefing up the cemetery’s population of notable bodies: Beethoven and Schubert were summarily exhumed from their original resting places and rehoused in a special VIP section.

 Now, there are many reasons to come here.
 In addition to Austrian luminaries, there is a fancy cafe.
 Visitors can actually drive their cars through its main arteries to get to their deceased loved ones, and tourists can hop on horse-drawn carriage rides.
 The cemetery appeared (twice) in The Third Man.
 It boasts the world’s first museum devoted to death and burial.
 (In Vienna’s empire heyday, holding elaborate funerals and leaving a beautiful corpse behind were the ultimate #lifegoals.)
 They say Vienna is obsessed with death, but I can never tell if it’s death that Vienna is obsessed with, or the past.

 I grew up in Vienna, yet this is my first time here.
 (Did I mention it’s inconvenient?
 Also, the relatives of mine interred in Austrian soil—my Canadian grandfather and his brother—are at another of the city’s 46 cemeteries.)